huggingface/blog/smolagents.md

 ---
 # Introducing *smolagents*, a simple library to build agents

-Today we are launching `smolagents`, a very simple library that unlocks agentic capabilities for language models.
+Today we are launching [smolagents](https://github.com/huggingface/smolagents), a very simple library that unlocks agentic capabilities for language models.
 Here’s a glimpse:

 ```python
 from smolagents import CodeAgent, DuckDuckGoSearchTool, HfApiModel